ryanlopezzzz/EEG/README.md

 # Applications

-All of the following application relies on the singular fact that alpha wave magnitude increases in relaxed state and decreases in concentrated state.
+All of the following applications rely on the singular fact that alpha wave magnitude increases in the relaxed state and decreases in the concentrated state.
 Calibration is also very necessary for all of the applications since alpha wave magnitude varies from person to person, and since the gain of the second amplifier is adjustable.

 ## EEG Bird https://youtu.be/KFIHE_fInmM

-EEG_bird is a game modeled after the popular flappy bird game, but adjusted to take EEG brain waves as input.
+EEG bird is a game modeled after the popular flappy bird game, but adjusted to take EEG brain waves as input.
 In general, the more concentrated the higher bird flies, the more relaxed/eye closed the lower bird flies.
-To make the bird motion smoother, we make the concentration level correspond not directly to the height of the bird, but the velocity of the bird (velocity positive when bird concentrated, negative when relaxed).
+To make the bird motion smoother, we make the concentration level correspond not directly to the height of the bird, but the velocity of the bird (velocity is positive when concentrated, negative when relaxed).

 Even though the original flappy bird game is hard, using EEG signal as input makes the game even harder.
 There are many parameters one can change to adjust the difficulty level and make the game playable, such as: interval of the pipes, gap between top and buttom pipe, floor rate, pipe rate, relaxed/concentration level cutoff during game play, etc.